Hemakuma/cisco-dc-automation/LabGuide/section-5-2-nxos-cli.md

 Your output should look like this

 ![nxcli-1](/images/nxcli-3.png)

+HELP:

+1. create a file called `show-version.py` in the nxtoolkit folder
+2. modify the switch login information .. username and password to match your environment.
+3. copy my code in this file and save it `Cmd + S`.
+4. create another file called `switch_ip`.  add all your switches to this list and save it.
+4. go to nxtoolkit terminal and run it.
+5. `python show-version.py switch_ips`

 *Keep the nxtoolkit container, ATOM text editor and ssh  session  to switch  open all the time.
 We will be using all of them frequently.
 Learn how to switch between them quickly to check and verify your configurations.*